 Two of my favorite all-time Westerns are Rio Bravo (1959) and El Dorado (1966).
 Even today, they’re just good, clean, outrageous fun to watch.
 I actually feel sorry for anyone who can’t sit back and enjoy a good old movie and simply take it for what it is.
 F-U-N.

-Although I love James Caan’s Mississippi in El Dorado about as much as I love any movie character (and Robert Mitchum is mesmerizing as Sherrif J.P.
-Harrah ), I’d say my favorite of the two is Rio Bravo…. but just by a “feather.”
+Although I love James Caan’s Mississippi in El Dorado about as much as I love any movie character (and Robert Mitchum is spot on perfect as Sherrif J.P.
+Harrah ), I’d say my favorite of the two is Rio Bravo…. but just by a feather…. make that Feathers.

-John Wayne, Dean Martin, Walter Brennan, Angie Dickinson, and Ricky Nelson – with a cast like this, how could it not be a classic?
+John Wayne, Dean Martin, Walter Brennan, Angie Dickinson (Feathers), and Ricky Nelson – with a cast like this, how could it not be a classic?
 Although it’s darn near impossible to pick any out of that group, I’d (personally) say that Martin, Dickinson, and Brennan make the movie extra special.